Explaining Fullbody workouts

 So frequency is also an important influencer for your weekly volume.
 It is more like a multiplier if you have a 2 split like me.
 You can go 2 times a week to the gym one workout upper body one workout lower body.
 But you can also go 4, 5 or like me 6 times to the gym this will of course higher your weekly volume.
 So you have to be careful and lower your volume on some days.
 You can´t Squat with a for you relative high workload all days of your lower body part.
 If you hit the gym 2-3 times only for the lower muscle.
 So the advantage of such a high-frequency split is that you can train every muscle 2-3 times a week.
 But remember your split is not always related directly to your frequency.

 You could train your muscles 1-7 times a week with a full body workout.
-My recommendation would be 3 times a week with a full body workout.
+My recommendation would be 3 times a week with a full body workout for beginners.

 You could go somewhere between 2-7 times a week in the gym with a 2 split.
 My recommendation would be 4-6 training days.